-Stamp Usage Guide for the Whole Grain Stamp
+FSIS Stamp Usage Guide for the Whole Grain Stamp Meat & Poultry Products in the U.S.A.

 This Stamp Usage Guide outlines rules that must be followed by all companies using the Whole Grain Stamp.
 Your cooperation in observing these rules ensures that together we will: